Ayurvedic Detoxification Treatment

 Vasti: Vata’s predominant site is the colon.
 Ayurvedic Basti involves the introduction into the rectum of herbal of herbal concoctions of medicated oil and certain herbal preparation in a liquid medium.
 It relieves constipation, digestion, chronic fever, cold, sexual disorders, kidney stones, heart pain, backache, sciatica and other pains in the joints.

 Paschat Karma: The set of procedures that follow the main therapies of Panchakarma is Paschat Karma.
 Paschat Karma is aimed at assisting the body in the re-establishment of healthy metabolic system and immunity.
 If the post-treatment procedures are neglected, the digestion may not normalize and the production of ama may continue.

-The above-mentioned treatment plan is the general panchakarma detoxification process for a normal healthy person.
+The above-mentioned treatment plan is the general ayurvedic detoxification treatment for a normal healthy person.
 However, our doctor will have to check your past medical history and diagnose your present health condition, before finalizing a right treatment plan for you.